ISC-Project-Phoenix/obj_tracker/README.md

 ```
 .
 ├── include
-│   └── TODO_PACKAGE_NAME
+│   └── obj_tracker
-│       └── TODO_NODE_NAME_node.hpp
+│       └── ObjTrackerNode_node.hpp
 ├── package.xml
 ├── README.md
 ├── src
-│   ├── TODO_NODE_NAME.cpp
+│   ├── ObjTrackerNode.cpp
-│   └── TODO_NODE_NAME_node.cpp
+│   └── ObjTrackerNode_node.cpp
 └── tests
     └── unit.cpp
 ```

-TODO_NODE_NAME_node: Source files for the ROS2 node object itself, and only itself
+ObjTrackerNode_node: Source files for the ROS2 node object itself, and only itself

-TODO_NODE_NAME.cpp: Source for the main function of the node, and only the main function
+ObjTrackerNode.cpp: Source for the main function of the node, and only the main function

 tests/unit.cpp: Example file for unit tests.
 This is linked to the node and ros, so both can be used